 If there are loads of exceptions and especially exemptions to certain mandatory requirements, management really ought to reconsider whether the requirements are truly mandatory.
 If in fact they are, any current exemptions should be set to expire at some future point, forcing IAOs to use risk treatments other than ‘accept the risk’.
 Information Security should take up the challenge to help IAOs improve compliance.
 If the requirements are not in fact mandatory after all, the policies etc. should be revised accordingly.

-FAQ: “Is there a published list of information security threats?”
+FAQ: “Is there a comprehensive catalogue of information risks?”

-- While not a threat catalog as such, Building Secure Software by John Viega and Gary McGraw, plus many of Gary’s other books, discuss the concept of threat modelling to develop security specifications for application software;
+- Building Secure Software plus many of Gary McGraw’s other books discuss the concept of threat modeling to develop security specifications for application software;

-- The Security Development Lifecycle by Michael Howard and Steve Lipner outlines Microsoft’s approach to threat modelling using STRIDE (Spoofing identity, Tampering, Repudiation, Information disclosure, Denial of service and Elevation of privilege) - again it’s not a complete list of threats but a decent starting point.
+- The Security Development Lifecycle by Michael Howard and Steve Lipner outlines Microsoft’s approach to threat modeling using STRIDE (Spoofing identity, Tampering, Repudiation, Information disclosure, Denial of service and Elevation of privilege) - again it’s not a complete list of threats but a reasonable starting point, a prompt.

-Implementation tip: these are of course generic information security threat catalogues.
-They may be useful reminders of the general types of threat you should consider in your risk analyses but it is worth brainstorming with colleagues from information security, “the business”, and related functions such as risk management, compliance, legal etc. to develop a more specific list of threats (and vulnerabilities and impacts) that are relevant to your particular context and business situation.
-Why not develop and maintain your own threat catalogue on the corporate intranet to remind employees of the wide range of issues of concern to Information Security and the business?
+Implementation tip: those are all generic catalogues.
+They may be useful reminders of the general types of stuff worth considering in your risk analyses but it is worth brainstorming with colleagues from Information Security, “the business”, and related functions such as Risk Management, Compliance, Legal, Health & Safety, IT, HR, Operations etc. to develop more specific lists of risks that are relevant to your organisation.
+Pore over your incident records and past risk assessments for clues and inspiration.
+Are you brave enough to publish your own information risk catalogue/s on the corporate intranet to remind workers of the wide range of issues of concern to Information Security and the business, inviting them to comment and contribute?

 FAQ: “Our third party penetration testers recently found 2 medium risk and 7 low risk vulnerabilities.
 I disagree with the ratings and want to challenge the medium risks (some old software) before they report to the Board.
 What do you think?”